Vyral/mark-adams/_posts/2022-11-03-whats-really-happening-in-our-housing-market.md

 Right now, buyers can opt for a buydown, where you pay money upfront to lower your interest rate.
 Another thing we're seeing, which I haven't seen since I got in the business 23 years ago, is assumable mortgages.
 With these, you can take on a seller’s current mortgage and their lower interest rate.&nbsp;

 If you’d like some specific home-buying advice or have any other questions, please call or email me.
-I am always willing to help\!
+Anytime we are in a situation like this people figure out solutions.